realmohsin/notes/git/index.md

 to do - think about merge conflicts when git pulling to do - think about merge conflicts when rebasing to do - read git rebase --help page

+With rebase, you take all the changes that were committed on one branch and replay them on the a different branch.

+Do not rebase commits that exist outside your repository and that people may have based work on.

+(TO DO: set up credential cache so you don't have to type in password everytime you push to a team repository.)

+(TO DO: merge conflict when pulling? or when merging corresponding remote-tracking branch) (TO DO: merge conflict when pushing?)

+Only amend commits that are still local and have not been pushed somewhere.
+Amending previously pushed commits and force pushing the branch will cause problems for your collaborators.
+For more on what happens when you do this and how to recover if you're on the receiving end read The Perils of Rebasing.

+test time of commit on order after fast forward merge (answer should be obvious, but lets settle)

+Git uses the git reflog command to record changes made to the tips of branches.

+if using git pull --rebase, or setting it with `git config --global pull.rebase true`, what gets rebased onto what?
+Answer: You're replaying your local commits onto the remote tracking branch

+rebase when you rebase - when you rebase, merge commits and commits that have the same 'patch-id' as a commit on rebase target don't get replayed. this means that if you're history accidentally has commits that were rebased, your rebase will not include duplicated commits.

+git describe for tagging and naming releases git archive for creating physical release

+to create a tarball of project release git archive master --prefix='project/' | gzip > `git describe master`.tar.gz

+In certain git commands, commits can be refered to relative to the HEAD.
+For example, the last commit is HEAD, the commit before it is HEAD~1, and the commit before that one is HEAD~2, and so on.